-On request, the Graduate Student Administrator, Rebecca Sawalmeh, will provide a letter confirming your student status for a bank.
+On request, the Postgraduate Student Administrator, Rebecca Sawalmeh, will provide a letter confirming your student status for a bank.

 The College runs two accounts for you:

 All academic fees are collected through the College.
 Self-funded students are required to pay their academic fees for the year before arriving in College.
-If you are funded by a public body, or other organisation and wish to vary these arrangements please see Annette Tattersall, based in the TAS Office.
+If you are funded by a public body, or other organisation and wish to vary these arrangements please see Theresa Brooks, based in the Finance Department.

-Approved fees for all other students are charged termly in advance and should be paid to the College at the start of term or at the latest within 14 days of the first day of Full Term.
+Approved fees for all other students are charged termly in advance and should be paid to the College at the start of the term or at the latest within 14 days of the first day of full term.

 The total fee you pay depends on your course.

-UK and EU students following certain courses (see Note 1 under Incoming Funds above) continue to be eligible for the public support they received in their undergraduate study years and can apply to have the College element of their fees and in some cases, a means-tested contribution to the university element, or a fee loan, paid directly from public funds.
-Please note that even if your parental income is such that you do not qualify for the means-tested elements of public funding, it may still be necessary for you to provide proof of residence for Home Fees status, otherwise you will be personally liable for a College Fee of £5380 in addition to the University Fee.
+UK and EU students following certain courses (see Note 1 under Incoming Funds above) continue to be eligible for the public support they received in their undergraduate study years and can apply to have the college element of their fees and in some cases, a means-tested contribution to the university element, or a fee loan, paid directly from public funds.
+Please note that even if your parental income is such that you do not qualify for the means-tested elements of public funding, it may still be necessary for you to provide proof of residence for home fees status, otherwise you will be personally liable for a college fee of £8,500 (2019/20) in addition to the overseas university fee.

-Details of graduate course costs and fee status can be found on the University website.
+Details of postgraduate course costs and fee status can be found on the University website.